 - Competitive training skills include: Lean manufacturing / information technology, such as SQL, HTML, JQuery, etc. / advanced financial analysis / quality management / welding / Six Sigma / bioscience.

-- Non-competitive training skills include: new employee orientation / MS Office / basic customer service / time management.
+- Non-competitive training skills include: new employee orientation / MS Office / basic customer service / time management / administrative support / sales and marketing.

 Other Program Elements